jwnichols3/ebs-examples/ebs-cloudwatch/README-ebs-cw-alarm-impairedvol.md

 These are the constants used in the script.

+- _ALARM_PREFIX_: A prefix added to the CloudWatch Alarm names to help identify them.
+This could be something like "EBS*ImpairedVol*" to uniquely tag these alarms.

 - _INCLUDE_OK_ACTION_: A boolean flag that, when set to True, will include the "OK" state change of the CloudWatch Alarm in the SNS notifications.
 If set to False, only the "ALARM" state changes will trigger SNS notifications.

 - _SNS_OK_ACTION_ARN_: The Amazon Resource Name (ARN) for the SNS topic to which "OK" state changes should be published.
 This is used only if INCLUDE_OK_ACTION is set to True.